CQTS/introduction-to-cubical/lectures/2--Paths-and-Identifications/2-4--Composition-and-Filling.lagda.md

 ```
 BooleanPartial : Bool → Type → Type
-BooleanPartial φ A = isTrue φ → A
+BooleanPartial φ A = IsTrue φ → A
 ```

 Any actual element of `A` is also a partially defined one: if it